 In the last decade, marijuana legalization has been transforming rapidly across the country, with several states allowing it to be used either medicinally or recreationally after years of strict criminalization.
 One state that has become more cannabis-friendly in the last 10 years is Arizona, where a growing cannabis market has proven to be hugely successful.
-So, you may be wondering now if you have access to a weed delivery service like other states with more lenient cannabis laws.
+So, you may be wondering then, is weed delivery legal in Arizona, like other states with more lenient cannabis laws?

 What is Weed Delivery?